 Table: Comparison of Toric IOL Studies using publicly available data for LAL(P160055), Tecnis Toric (P980040/S039) and Acrysof Toric (P930014/Sl5) IOLs from RxSight FY2021 Annual Report.

 Perhaps the most important statistic in the table is the percentage of patients with “UCDVA worse than 20/32”.
-“UCDVA” means “uncorrected distance visual acuity”, which means, in common language, how clear your vision is for distance activities without glasses.
+“UCDVA” means “uncorrected distance visual acuity”.
+In common language, this means “how clear your vision is for distance activities without glasses”.
 Of course, every patient would like to be perfect 20/20, or even better.
 But 20/32 is a reasonable cut-off for very good vision that most patients would be quite comfortable with for most of their activities, including driving and watching television.